 As I’ve said elsewhere, I hate admitting anxiety is an issue.
 “Anxiety is for women.
 Real men don’t get anxious,” my Pride tells me.

 I’m not a narcissist, sociopath, or dangerous.
-But I’m “very afraid that other people will judge me.”
+But I’m “very afraid that other people will hurt me.”

 One of the largest issues of my anxiety disorder is it gives no quarter to mistakes and bad choices.
 When I do something wrong, I panic.
 The more wrong, the more panic.

 Anxiety immediately pushes me to run and hide or fight.
 Hence, a troll shows up on my CadConfessional blog and attacks me, I attack back.
-I hurt C, expect her to attack me, and like a cuttlefish with a keyboard, I shoot ink and run.
+I hurt Painter, I expect her to attack me, and like a cuttlefish with a keyboard, I shoot ink and run.

 I honestly didn’t know how often this was my default position in my interpersonal relationships.
 Chronic exhaustion, emotional pain, and loss amp it all up.

 Recently, the doctor and I decided it was time to add Lexapro to help me focus and calm down.
-Since the beginning of this Odessy anxiety has been the enemy of patience and restraint.
-It drives my internal Pursuer and fuels the Drama Triangles.
-It is exponentially worse than at any other time in my life.
+Since the beginning of this Odyssey anxiety has been the enemy of patience and restraint.

 I’ve told people my whole life I am an introvert.
 They’d never believe me because I can normally compartmentalize it and function.
 Being around people makes me anxious.
 I never feel safe.
 There are reasons for that but no one cares about the old damage right now.

 I would tell people, and people will roll their eyes and mock the idea I was anything other than an extrovert.
-I spoke publically, organized meet-ups, networked, and was a village trustee.
+I spoke publicly, organized meet-ups, networked, and was a village trustee.

 The whole time I was terrified.
 I felt like an imposter.
 That is the reality of an anxiety disorder.